MENTORING

 Even though every community is unique, all communities undergo similar trials on their path to maturity.
 Nothing is as sustaining for young communities as having elder communities walk alongside them, bearing their burdens and sharing wisdom.

-In turn, older communities need renewal by the vitality of the new generation.
+In turn, older communities find renewal in the vitality of the new generation.

 Elder Communities offering Mentoring

-The communities featured below are a few of the elder communities who have stepped forward to share their experience with novice communities around the continent.
-Most of them of them have been around for more than a decade some as long as a century.
+The communities featured below have stepped forward to share their experience with novice communities around the continent.
+Most of them have been around for more than a decade – some as long as a century.

 Church of the Sojourners is a Christ-centered intentional community which is part of the Anabaptist movement.
 The group does not focus on doctrine, but desire to be deeply rooted in historically orthodox Christianity.
 The Church wants to be strong in their Christian convictions, strong enough to resist the corrosive elements of the culture, and to be committed to Christian unity in a way that allows them to be in disagreement with brothers and sisters at times without being divisive.